princeNITian/Jupyter-Refresher/README.md

+## Follow it for Kali Linux
-## To run jupyter hit the command written in quotes "jupyter-notebook --ip=0.0.0.0 --port=8080 --allow-root"
+- To run jupyter hit the command written in quotes "jupyter-notebook --ip=0.0.0.0 --port=8080 --allow-root"

-## or use alias "notebook"
+- or use alias "notebook"

-## run "ps ax | grep jupyter-notebook" to get the pid of notebook
+- run "ps ax | grep jupyter-notebook" to get the pid of notebook